-Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD sites • Treat contaminated land occurring during construction by direct removal and safe disposal. • Waste oils, hydrocarbons and chemicals managed in accordance with Materials Safety Data Sheets. • Provide periodical awareness, education and training to key / relevant personnel on key aspects of waste management. which will be addressed through operational costs.
-Socio-economic Impacts Mobilization and Construction Phase Impact 6: Disruption and damage of social infrastructure services • Prior to project commencement, notice shall be given to the schools' community informing them about project activities and implementation schedule. • To the maximum extent possible, make use of existing access roads and pathways instead of creating new roads • MoEVT to collaborate with the contractor to identify locations for the construction camp, materials storage yard, thereby avoiding and minimising E&amp;S impacts. • Avoid relocation/ disruption of the social infrastructure and services including water, electricity, wastewater systems, etc. • Make use of Best Practice Management Techniques during the construction phase. • Provide alternatives for the resources that will be affected. • The Contractor will be responsible for any disturbance outside the approved site and will pay associated compensations. • Avoid placement of temporary and support facilities (camp, etc.) on the area which has land-related conflict No or as minimum as possible.
-Consultant MoEVT Contractor The measures are more of administrative and managerial intervention Impact 7: Creation of job and employment opportunities • Maximizing procurement of supplies from local markets in Unguja Island, e.g. food, drinks, water, construction materials, consumables, etc; • Publication of local employment opportunities by engaging local leaders, i.e. shehia leaders. • Observe the national and international labour (ILO) standards. • Allocate jobs fairly among local people (women and men) by working with local leaders - gender inclusion to be considered with equal chance. • Give employment priority to the local communities with relevant skills The Labour Relations Act No. 1 of 2005 and The Zanzibar Workers' Compensation (Amendment) Act No. 5, 2005.
-Contractor(s) MoEVT (in collaboration with relevant LGA officers in Unguja Island) Cost for awareness and training of local leaders is covered in Chapter 8.
-The rest are administrative and managerial measures.
+Phase Impact Mitigation / Enhancement Measure Target Level / Standard Responsibility Cost Estimate in USD use. • Ensure proper collection and disposal of solid waste at approved / official sites at Kibele. • Treat contaminated land occurring during construction by direct removal and safe disposal. • Waste oils, hydrocarbons and chemicals managed in accordance with Materials Safety Data Sheets. • Provide periodical awareness, education and training to key / relevant personnel on key aspects of waste management.
+Standards and IFC Guidelines The rest are managerial measures which will be addressed through operational costs.
+Socio-economic Impacts Mobilization and Construction Phase Impact 6: Disruption and damage of social infrastructure services • Prior to project commencement, notice shall be given to the school's community informing them about project activities and implementation schedule. • To the maximum extent possible, make use of existing access roads and pathways instead of creating new roads. • MoEVT to collaborate with the contractor to identify locations for the construction camp, materials storage yard, thereby avoiding and minimising E&S impacts. • Avoid relocation/ disruption of the social infrastructure and services including water, electricity, wastewater systems, etc. • Make use of Best Practice Management Techniques during the construction phase. • Provide alternatives for the resources that will be affected. • The Contractor will be responsible for any disturbance outside the approved site and will pay associated compensations. • Avoid placement of temporary and support facilities (camp, etc.) on the area which have land-related conflict No or as minimum as possible.
+Consultant MoEVT Contractor The measures are more of administrative and managerial intervention Impact 7: Creation of job and employment opportunities • Maximizing procurement of supplies from local markets in Pemba Island, e.g. food, drinks, water, construction materials, consumables, etc; • Publication of local employment opportunities by engaging local leaders, i.e. shehia leaders. • Observe the national and international labour (ILO) standards.
+The Labour Relations Act No. 1 of 2005 and The Zanzibar Workers' Compensation (Amendment) Act No. 5, 2005.
+Contractor(s) MoEVT (in collaboration with relevant LGA officers in Cost for awareness and training of local leaders are covered in Chapter 8.
+The rest are